Skip to Content

-Are you searching for the best 5 month old sleep schedule to help your baby get the activity and rest they need?
+Looking for the best 5 month old sleep schedule to help your baby get the activity and rest they need?
 Look no further, I’m here to help with your five-month old sleep schedule.

-What’s also exciting is that your maturing baby is starting to engage with their surroundings a lot more!
-Unlike the sleepy newborn days, the 5-month-old baby sleep schedule includes a lot more awake time.
+What’s also exciting is that your baby is starting to engage with their surroundings a lot more!

 Chances are, your baby is working on a lot of new developmental milestones that are so much fun to watch.

-To help you better, download my free sleep calculator to see when naptime and bedtime should be based on your baby’s age.
-Click here to grab it, it’ll be super helpful.
+To help you better, start by downloading my free baby sleep calculator to see when nap time and bed time should be based on your baby’s age.
+Click here to grab that, it’ll be super helpful.

 5 Month Old Wake Windows

 Your 5 month old’s wake windows can be between 2 to 2.5 hours long.
-However, the amount of daytime sleep they should get stays similar, spread between 3 naps.

 Signs That it’s Time to Extend Wake Windows